This article was updated on October 5th, 2023

 One location where skin tags can develop is on or around the eyelids.
 While these masses are benign, they can impede your dog’s vision or even rub on the surface of the eye resulting in eye ulcers and conjunctivitis.
 If your dog has a lump near their eye that is bothering them, then it might be a good idea to have it surgically removed by your vet.

-If you are not sure if your dog’s lump or bump is a skin tag, wart, tumor, cyst, or something else, view our picture gallery or our page: is it a wart or a skin tag?
+If you are not sure if your dog’s lump or bump is a skin tag, wart, tumor, cyst, or something else, view our picture gallery or read our article: is it a wart or a skin tag?
 Remember that it can be challenging to determine the true nature of a bump or lump just by looking at it.
 A veterinary examination is required in most cases.